mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 everything from being a bodyguard to fighting in brush wars on Red worlds to hunting dangerous beasts.
 Piracy was perhaps an inevitable career choice.
-Antov is a huge man, standing over two and half metres tall and built like a hunting cat.
+Antov is a huge man, standing over two and half meters tall and built like a hunting cat.
 He will do anything for money, and is not afraid of the consequences – Tarkwall is not the first time Antov’s been in prison, and Tarkwall is not the worst place he has ever seen.